ethanblake4/dart_eval/README.md

 `dart_eval` is an extensible interpreter for the Dart language, written in Dart.
-It's poweredunder the hood by the Dart [analyzer](https://pub.dev/packages/analyzer), so it achieves 100% correct parsing (although evaluation isn't quite there yet.)
+It's powered under the hood by the Dart [analyzer](https://pub.dev/packages/analyzer), so it achieves 100% correct parsing (although evaluation isn't quite there yet.)